 - Front page displays: select ‘A static page …’

-- Front page: Click on the drop down menu and select the page you want to set as the Home Page (you can choose any of the pages listed in your menu)
+- Front page: Click on the drop down menu and select the page you want to set as your Home Page (choose any page listed in the dropdown menu)

-Click Save Changes after selecting your options to update your settings and change the home page …
+Click the Save button to update the settings and set your new home page …

-After saving, click on Visit Site (tip: right-click and open the link in a new tab to open the homepage in a new browser window without leaving your WP dashboard) …
+After saving, click on Visit Site (tip: right-click and select ‘Open Link In New Tab’ to view the homepage in a new browser window without leaving your WP dashboard) …

-The page you selected in Front page displays > A static page should now display as the new home page of your site …
+The page you chose in Front page displays > A static page should now display as the home page of your site …

-You can specify a different home page for your website as often as you want, just by repeating the above process and selecting another page from your dropdown menu …
+You can choose a new home page for your website as many times as you want, just by repeating the above steps and selecting another page …

-Your newly-chosen page will be immediately assigned to be your home page …
+Your newly-specified page will be immediately assigned as your site’s new home page …

-When you assign any page as the homepage of your site, WordPress reassigns the domain root to the URL of your home page.
+When you specify any page to become the homepage of your site, WordPress reassigns the domain root to the URL of the page.

-What this means is that if you make a page with the following URL your new home page:
+What this means is that if you make a page with the following URL into your home page:

-The above page will be assigned the following URL for as long as it remains the home page:
+The above page will automatically be given the following URL for as long as it remains the home page:

-If you type the ‘old’ URL of the page you have now specified as the new home page into your browser, WordPress will direct you to the home page.
+If you type the ‘old’ URL of the page you have now specified as your new home page into your web browser, WordPress will direct you back to the home page.

-Also, if you specify another page as the static home page, WordPress reassigns your old home page back to its original URL …
+Also, if you choose another page as the home page, WordPress assigns the previous home page back to its original URL …

 Congratulations!
-Now you know how to make a specific page be your home page in WordPress.
+Now you know how to make a WordPress page your static front page.